dromara/fast-request/docs/en/guide/buy.md

 **Registering a JetBrains account to purchase can facilitate the follow-up to find the license, and it is not easy to lose.**

+[Documentation](https://plugins.jetbrains.com/docs/marketplace/how-to-buy-a-plugin.html) how to buy a plugin provided by JetBrains, or you can refer to the following steps.

 ## Step0: Go to the plugin activation page

 Click **Activate Plugin**.
 Of course, you can also try the plugin first.
 It's free for 30 days.
 Please click start trial.